douglasmiranda/django-admin-bootstrap/README.md

-# Twitter Bootstrap Skin for Django Admin
+# Responsible Skin for Django Admin

 django-admin-bootstrap is a __Custom Responsible Skin for Django Admin 1.5.*__.
 I hope you like and help me make it better.